 Benefits: This asana is beneficial for the digestive and reproductive systems.
 It stretches the stomach and intestines, alleviating constipation.
 The backward bend loosens up the vertebrae and stimulates the spinal nerves, relieving backache, rounded back, and drooping shoulders.

-2- Yoga exercises for upper back pain
+These Yoga for lower back pain relief.

 Dwikonasana(double angle pose)